sopra-steria-norge/cloud-akademiet-course-files/3_Migrate_to_Entity_Framework_Core.md

     }
 }
 ```

+## Install required Nuget-packages for Entity Framework Core and delete the old dependency to Entity Framework 6.5.1 to your project `WhoOwesWhat.Service.Net8`

+Install:

+`Microsoft.ENtityFrameworkCore` and `Microsoft.EntityFrameworkCore.SqlServer`

+Remove:

+`EntityFramework (6.5.1`

+## Add project reference to your new class library `WhoOwesWhat.DataProvider.Net8`
+Make sure your Web API `WhoOwesWhat.Service.Net8` references your new class library.

+!IMAGE!

 ## Inject the DbContext
 Inject the newly created .NET 8 DbContext to the `Program.cs` file in `WhoOwesWhat.Service.Net8`